highlight/highlight/blog-content/clickhouse-materialized-views.md

 print(generate_text(input_text))
 ```

-The sample code runs inference using a popular HuggingFace model.
+The sample code below runs inference using a popular HuggingFace model.
 The critical code path is wrapped with a contextmanager that starts and stops a span to time the duration of execution while reporting useful attributes that can help us debug the root cause of potential problems.
 Here, we’re reporting the `input` text, the `output` text, and the `num_tokens` sent to the model during inference.

 ## Building a ClickHouse query for Trace Search